devcon14/cmis-capture/README.md

 * Add OCR on the fly.
 * Handwriting recognition.
 * Machine learning based unstructured data extraction.
-* Integrate other engines such as ABBY online sdk.
+* Integrate other engines such as ABBY online SDK.